jbexta/AgentPilot/README.md

 <br><br>
 Agent Pilot is an open source desktop application to create, manage, and chat with AI agents!
 <br><br>
-👥 Introducing multi-agent chats with branching history! 🌱
+Using your own keys and your local data.
 <br><br>
-Using your keys and a local database.
+<b>Version 0.1.0 <br>
+👥 Introducing multi-agent chats with branching history! 🌱 </b><br>
+This release brings branching contexts, multi-agent chats and an addition of many more providers thanks to LiteLLM.
+<br>Combine models from different providers under one context!
+<br>Configure their interaction with each other in a no-code environment.

 </p>